CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 To upload encrypted data to SD Connect programmatically, you need to use your CSC credentials (CSC username and password).

-SD Connect is a user interterface for CSC Allas object storage.
+SD Connect is a user interface for CSC Allas object storage.
 In practice this means that any data which you can access in Allas, can also be imported to SD Desktop with SD-Connect Downloader.

-Thus you can use any of the Allas compatible clients to upload your data to SD-Connect programatically.
+Thus you can use any of the Allas compatible clients to upload your data to SD-Connect programmatically.
 However, as SD Connect is based on Swift protocol, it is recommended that you use upload tools that are based on swift protocol.

 These include: